RedHatRanger/RHCE9Vagrant/rhce-practice-questions/04_apache_role_yml_(HARD).md

 iii) the template.j2 should contain:
      Welcome to HOSTNAME ON IPADDRESS
-     where hostname is the Fully Qualified Domain Name (FQDN) iv) create the playbook called "apache_role.yml" and run the role on the dev group.
+     where hostname is the Fully Qualified Domain Name (FQDN) iv) create the playbook called "apache_role.yml" and run the role on the webservers group.
 ```

 (scroll down for an answer)